gruepr/gruepr/README.md

 	The gender question can be removed, if desired.
 The attribute questions on the Google Form (Section 3 of the form) can be modified, including reordering, adding, or removing questions.
 There can be anywhere between 0 to 9 of these attribute questions.
-The only requirement is that the responses that the students select CANNOT include a comma but MUST include one single digit number to indicate a quantitative measure of the answer to the question.
-Do not remove or reorder any questions in any of the other sections of the Google Form.
+The only requirement is that the responses that the students select MUST include one single digit number to indicate a quantitative measure of the answer to the question.
 	A section question can be included so that multiple sections can all be sent the same form; if more than one section is present in the data, you can select which section to team.
 Additional questions for your own use can be added to the end of the form.

 	The datafile must be a comma-separated-values (.csv) file with these contents:
 	   - header row, contains only the comma-separated question texts
 	   - each student on a separate row, starting at the row immediately after the header
-	   - in each row, values are comma-separated, and the values cannot contain any commas (technically, the notes can contain commas...)
+	   - in each row, values are comma-separated
 	   - values are, in order:
 	       ~ Timestamp (not used by the program, but must be present) ~ first name or preferred name